andrewyeez/Word/readme.md

     // A 4 readyState means it is DONE and
     // a 200 status means it finished loading the page succesfully if (web.readyState == 4 && web.status == 200) {
-      // return the response from the request
+      // parse the response to output easily on the frontend parseResponse(web.responseText);
-      // we made to the ENDPOINT
-      parseResponse(web.responseText);
     }
   }